 El Tovar was sort of a disappointment, especially being located in the premier hotel at the South Rim.
 The unfriendly service, overpriced meals, and lack of gluten and dairy free options was truly surprising for a high end restaurant.

-In terms of Grand Canyon dining (which is a huge disappointment in general), your options are pretty limited.
+In terms of Grand Canyon dining, your options are pretty limited.
 Despite all the setbacks, if you plan on dining out during your time at the South Rim, the beautiful decor and views of the canyon make El Tovar the best option out of the limited choices available.

 Based on several experiences, I say you are better off skipping dining out at the South Rim and packing your own lunch.